peiyan1234/LeetCode-CPP-efficient-solution/README.md

 #0015:
 Runtime: 0 ms, faster than 100.00% of C++ online submissions for Plus One.
 Memory Usage: 9.2 MB, less than 73.93% of C++ online submissions for Plus One.

+#0016:
+Runtime: 0 ms, faster than 100.00% of C++ online submissions for Add Binary.
+Memory Usage: 6.5 MB, less than 80.79% of C++ online submissions for Add Binary.